esl-epfl/x-heep/README.md

 ## Emulation on Xilinx FPGAs

-This project offers two different X-HEEP implementetions on the Xilinx FPGAs, called Standalone-FEMU and Linux-FEMU.
+This project offers two different X-HEEP implementations on the Xilinx FPGAs, called Standalone-FEMU and Linux-FEMU.

 ### Standalone-FEMU (Standalone Fpga EMUlation)